ARCHER2-HPC/archer2-website/support-access/status.md

 summary: Information about ARCHER2 Service Status
 banner: web_banners_03.jpg
 ---

 ## Tuesday 4th January: All jobs that finish after 10:00 GMT will be charged on ARCHER2 full system

 ## Monday 10th January: ARCHER2 4 Cabinet will be removed from service at 12:00 GMT.
-Please ensure you remove all require data from /work before this time.
+Please ensure you remove all required data from /work before this time.

 - [Current System Load - Full System](#current-system-load---full-system)
 - [Current System Load - 4-cabinet](#current-system-load---4-cabinet)